twilio/hls-frontline-pharma/README.md

   - In Salesforce on the left navigation panel, go to Settings -> Identity -> Identity Provider
   - Press "Enable Identity Provider"
   - Find the certificate You created previously with the unique name you gave it and hit save
+- Get your Twilio Frontline Realm SID
+  - In the [Twilio Console](https://console.twilio.com/?frameUrl=/console), search for "Frontline" in the search bar at the top of the page and select "Overview"
+  - On the left bar, select Manage > SSO/Log in
+  - Copy your Realm SID (i.e. JBccd16179731fe20736f887e6eXXXXXXX)
 - Create a Connected App in Salesforce for Frontline
   - On the left-hand panel, navigate to Platform Tools -> Apps -> App Manager
   - Press "New Connected App"